Mathias Mpuuga: Career

-Mpuuga was a Youth Chairperson at Masaka District Local Government from 2000 to 2011.
+He was a Youth Chairperson at Masaka District Local Government from 2000 to 2011.

-Mpuuga is a member on the University Council of Mutesa I Royal University from 2010 to date.
+He is a member on the University Council of Mutesa I Royal University from 2010 to date.

 Political career

 Mpuuga became active in politics in his first year at Makerere University.
-He was part of the group that founded Uganda Young Democrats (UYD), a youth wing of the opposition Democratic Party.
-He participated in the presidential campaigns of Paul Kawanga Ssemogerere in the 1996 General elections.
+He was part of the group that founded Uganda Young Democrats (UYD), a youth wing of the opposition Democratic Party of Uganda.
+He participated in the presidential campaigns of Paul Kawanga Ssemwogerere in the 1996 Uganda presidential election.

 Mpuuga served as a member of the Buganda Kingdom Lukiiko (Parliament) between 1998 and 2010.

 In 2011, he contested for election as Member of Parliament for Masaka Municipality.
-He won the election and went on to represent Masaka until 2021.
+He won the election and went on to represent Masaka Municipality until 2021.

 During this period, he served as a member of the Public Accounts Committee (PAC) and the Appointments Committee - a committee of Parliament that vets Presidential appointees.
 He also served as Shadow Minister for the Presidency and Anti-corruption (2011 - 2016), and Shadow Minister for Education (2016 - 2021).

-In 2021, he was elected as Member of Parliament representing Nyendo - Mukungwe Division.
-He was appointed Leader of Opposition in Parliament by the National Unity Platform (NUP).
+In 2021, he was re-elected as Member of Parliament representing Nyendo - Mukungwe Division.
+He is a former Leader of Opposition in the Ugandan Parliament having served from 2021 until January 2024.